Excavation and foundation safety

 Follow these steps to obtain utility records:

-Use the free LSBUD service to identify all asset owners with apparatus in your work area.
-This covers electricity distribution network operators (DNOs), gas distribution networks (GDNs), water companies, telecoms providers, and private utilities.
+Use the free LSBUD service to identify member asset owners with apparatus in your work area.
+LSBUD covers over 160 member asset owners, including most electricity distribution network operators (DNOs), gas distribution networks (GDNs), many water companies, telecoms providers, and private utilities.
+It is a membership portal, not a complete register - it remains your responsibility to identify and contact non-member asset owners (such as Openreach and some water companies) directly.

 Contact every identified asset owner and request their service plans for the excavation area.
 Allow sufficient time for responses before work is due to start.